latentflip/active_support_js/README.md

+# Abandoned: This was a fairly rubbish idea.

+Try underscore.string, moment.js etc.

 # Rails' ActiveSupport in JavaScript

 * **This is very much a work in progress**, please fork, play, contribute - but don't use it in production yet